Accelerated, focused therapy to help you feel better — faster.

 -

-Unlike weekly therapy, Intensives give you the space to stay with the process long enough for your system to shift—without rushing or stopping right as you're finally dropping in.
-It’s deep, focused and sacred work.
+Unlike weekly therapy, Intensives give you the time and space to stay with the process long enough for your system to shift—without rushing or stopping right as you're finally dropping in.
+It’s deep, focused and sacred work that provides quicker momentum and more clarity in your life.
 You’re not doing this alone—we’re doing this together, and I will be attuned to your needs throughout the process.

-During a 90-minute virtual session, we’ll identify your goals and the experiences, beliefs, body sensations, or emotions you’re seeking relief from.
-Together, we’ll clarify what’s most important to address so that your intensive is focused, intentional, and personalized.
+During a 90-minute online session, we’ll identify your goals and the experiences, beliefs, body sensations, or emotions you’re seeking relief from.
+Together, we’ll clarify what’s most important to address so that your intensive is focused, intentional, and personalized to your needs.

 HOW IT WORKS